-To ensure the best outcome for your case, it’s best to avoid social media posts or interactions that could be used to discredit your claim.
+To ensure the best outcome for your case, avoid posting private info on Facebook that could be used to discredit your claim.
 For example, if a plaintiff suffers a neck injury in a car accident caused by another driver, it would be reckless for the victim to pose for pictures while traveling the world or running a marathon.

 One of the most popular and accessible social media outlets is Facebook.
 While Facebook and other social media platforms have privacy settings intended to protect your personal information, they are not always set to provide adequate protection during an injury claim investigation.

 It’s best to avoid or limit your social media use until your claim is resolved, but if you can’t resist the urge to stay off Facebook take note of your privacy settings and make adjustments accordingly: